rsksmart/devportal-1.0/content/rsk-devportal/rsk/node/use.md

 menu_title: Use
 menu_order: 3
 layout: rsk
-title: Using RSK Public Nodes (Mainnet & Testnet) provided by IOVLabs
+title: Using Rootstock Public Nodes (Mainnet & Testnet) provided by RootstockLabs
 tags: rsk, networks, versions, rpc, mainnet, testnet, cUrl
-description: "RSK Nodes: Public nodes (Mainnet, Testnet), Versioning, RPC Methods, and cUrl example"
+description: "Rootstock Nodes: Public nodes (Mainnet, Testnet), Versioning, RPC Methods, and cUrl example"
 ---

 ## Public Nodes

-IOVLabs currently provides two public nodes that you can use for testing purposes, and you will find that information below.
+RootstockLabs currently provides two public nodes that you can use for testing purposes, and you will find that information below.

 Alternatively, follow the [installation instructions](/rsk/node/install/),